RazorSPoint/azuredevops-pnp-tasks/wiki/README.md

 # SharePoint Build and Release Tasks

-This extension includes a group of tasks
+This extension includes a group of tasks that leverages SharePoint and O365 functionalities for build and release.

 ## Content: